• Kracker Archive

 Burial details:

-6 members of the crew were buried in the Municipal Cemetery at Marl before being moved to Reichswald Cemetery.
-Sgt Platten however was not found with them and was recovered at a later date and buried on the 1st August 1942
+Six members of the crew were buried in the Municipal Cemetery at Marl before being finally laid to rest at the Reichswald Cemetery.
+Sgt.
+Platten however was not found with them and was recovered at a later date and buried on the 1st August 1942

-Fl/Sgt.
+Flt Sgt.
 Harry Lawton.
 Reichswald Forest War Cemetery.
 Grave 17.F.12.
-Harry Lawton was born on the 02nd July 1917 in Pittsburg, Texas.
-The son of William Otis and Lizzie Fay (née Brooks) Lawton of Dallas, Texas, USA.
+Born on the 2nd July 1917 in Pittsburg, Texas.
+The son of William Otis and Lizzie Fay (née Brooks) Lawton of Dallas, Texas.
+Husband to Reva Lawton of Waco, Texas, USA.

-Fl/Sgt.
+Flt Sgt.
 Denis John Platten.
 Reichswald Forest War Cemetery.
 Grave 17.F.14.
+Grave inscription: ‘SAFE IN GOD'S KEEPING UNTIL WE MEET AGAIN’.
 Son of John Henry and Nellie Elizabeth Platten, of Felixstowe, Suffolk, England.

-Fl/Sgt.
+Flt Sgt.
 Alexander Crerar.
 Reichswald Forest War Cemetery.
 Grave 17.F.15.
+Grave inscription: ‘DEEP IN MY HEART A MEMORY IS KEPT OF ONE I LOVED AND SHALL NEVER FORGET’.
+Born on 18th December 1918, Canongate, Edinburgh.
 Son of Robert and Agnes McManus Crerar, husband of Catherine (née Lee) Crerar, of Edinburgh, Scotland.
-Born on 18th December 1918, Canongate, Edinburgh.
-Formerly employed as a salesman in Gas Department.

-Fl/Sgt.
+Flt Sgt.
 Ronald Harris.
 Reichswald Forest War Cemetery.
 Joint Grave 17.F.9-10.
+Grave inscription: ‘HE FOUGHT AND FELL A HERO IN THE BATTLE OF THE SKIES, FAR FROM HOME’.
 Son of Alfred George and Rosina Harris, of Knowle, Bristol, England.

 Sgt.
 Douglas Leonard Overton DFM.
 Reichswald Forest War Cemetery.
 Grave 17.F.8.
+Grave inscription "I KNOW THAT MY REDEEMER LIVETH".
 Son of Leonard Ernest and Elsie Minnie Overton, of Bilston, Staffordshire, England.

 At the going down of the sun, and in the morning we will remember